cerebral-legacy/redux-action-tree/README.md

 ]);
 ```

 You use the `signal` factory to define your signal.
 A signal is an array which executes one action at a time.
 In the example above we use the `dispatch` factory to create an action that dispatches the type `"APP_LOADING"`.
-That means you do not create traditional redux actions, you create signals composed with actions.
+That means you do not create traditional redux actions, you create signals composing actions... and even other signals.

+To use a signal you `connect` it just like you connect normal actions:

 ```js
 import appMounted from 'signals/appMounted';
 ...
 connect(state => state.app, {appMounted})(App);
 ```
-You connect signals the same way as actions though.

 ### Passing a payload to a signal
 When you trigger a signal you can pass it a payload: